Internal may refer to any of the following:

 1. Internal is a term used to describe a device that is installed in the computer.
 For example, a video card is an internal device and a printer is an external device.
 When referring to a drive, an internal drive (e.g., internal hard drive) is any drive inside the computer.
 In the picture is an example of computer memory and an example of internal hardware.
 Below are additional examples of internal hardware in a computer.

 - Drive (e.g., Blu-ray, CD-ROM, DVD, floppy drive, hard drive, and SSD).

 - Fan (heat sink)

 - Network card

 - Power supply

 - Sound card

 - Video card

-2. When referring to a network, internal can be used to describe data that is only accessible to those who have the privilege within the company and not to those outside the company.
-For example, a company may have an internal website or intranet that is only accessible to its employees and not the customers.
+2. When referring to a network, internal is used to describe data that is only accessible to those who have the privilege.
+For example, a company may have an internal website or intranet that is only accessible to its employees and not its customers.

 3. Internal may also refer to a type of command.
 See the internal command for further information and examples.